ConfusedHello/DLSR-Gimbal/JOURNAL.md

 created_at: "2024-05-26"
 ---

+## May 31st...
+Worked on some modelling and re-thought the 90° joints.
+Will elaborate tomorrow.

+**Time spent: 2hrs**

 ## May 30th - Git commit
 So much designing today!
 Started off by creating a quick reference model for the tube clamp I managed to find.